EpsilonTheCreator/netboot.xyz-docs/docs/booting/vmware.md

 ---
 id: vmware
-title: Boot using VMware
+title: Boot using VMware (easy)
 sidebar_label: Boot using VMware
-description: "Using netboot.xyz in VMware to install a VM"
+description: "Using netboot.xyz in VMware Workstation to install a VM"
 hide_table_of_contents: true
 ---